arielgis/megilot/README.md

 Click “Create New Access URL” (or use an existing one if already available).

-Copy the Access Token — you’ll need it to send location data from the drone to CalTopo.
+Copy the **Access Token** — this will be used to send location data from the drone to CalTopo.

 🔒 Keep this token secure — anyone with it can send location updates to your group.